 Broad Brook Elementary School continues to build a reputation as a school known for its innovative reading and math programs.
-Our art program is thriving.
-Our band program for 4th graders has proven to be a hit with students and parents alike.
-But Broad Brook isn't just about strong academics.
-The school is focused on helping students understand and manage their emotions (what we call social emotional learning in classrooms).
-The approach focuses on helping students exhibit self control, deal with challenges, and set and achieve personal goals.
+Our art program is thriving and our 4th grade band program has proven to be a hit with students and parents alike.
+Education at Broad Brook is not only about academic success.
+The school is focused on helping students understand and manage their emotions through social emotional learning initiatives.
+The approach focuses on helping students exhibit self control, deal with challenges, as well as set and achieve personal goals.
 Students learn how to incorporate self-discipline into their studies, developing the planning and organizational skills they need to succeed.

-- Participated in Science of Reading Masterclass follow-up to review progress towards implementation. - Continued implementation of a new reading program and curriculum that increases vocabulary instruction and comprehension as well as school-wide instructional strategies focused on communication and vocabulary development.
-Students developed the academic logo to support the school initiative. - All students participated in a winter concert, performing songs for a full house with over 200 people in attendance for each performance. - 22 fourth grade students participated in band lessons before school and performed at a mid-year concert. - EWHS students met in-person at BBES with students to read stories and complete activities together, creating and strengthening community connections.
+Faculty and staff participated in a Science of Reading Masterclass follow-up to review progress towards implementation.

+Continued implementation of a new reading program and curriculum that increases vocabulary instruction and comprehension.
+School-wide instructional strategies focused on communication and vocabulary development.
+Students developed the academic logo to support the school initiative.

-- Our monthly mileage club continues to flourish.
-This year, 40 families are participating in evening fitness activities. - Our "One Book One School" celebration is now in its 13th consecutive year.
-Each family receives a copy of a book.
-All students will engage in activities providing opportunities for discussion, vocabulary development, and community building.
-Going forward, each year's selected book will be added to the mural outside the entrance. - Our Celebration of Kindness Week challenged students to show appreciation and make new friends.
-Activities aligned with our social emotional curriculum. - Theaterworks presented "Don't Let Pigeon Drive the Bus- The Musical".
-Our art teacher supplemented the performance with activities that promote the text and the play. - Implemented a new math curriculum program in pre-kindergarten classes, and supplemental math programs in kindergarten through grade 2. - Restructured the master schedule to create a dedicated time for remediation and enrichment instruction for all students. - Student chronic absenteeism decreased overall by 33% from the previous year. - Secured a \$183,000 competitive grant to provide a summer enrichment program to 74 students in partnership with East Windsor Parks and Recreation.
+A new math curriculum was implemented in pre-kindergarten classes.
+Supplemental math programs were implemented in kindergarten through grade 2.

+The master schedule was restructured to create dedicated time for remediation and enrichment instruction for all students.

+All students participated in winter concerts, performing songs for a full house of over 200 attendees during each performance.

+22 fourth grade students participated in band lessons before school and performed at a mid-year concert.

+EWHS students met in-person at BBES with students to read stories and complete activities together, creating and strengthening community connections.

+The BBES monthly mileage club continues to flourish.
+This year 40 families are participating in evening fitness activities.

+The BBES Celebration of Kindness Week challenged students to show appreciation and make new friends.
+Activities aligned with the social emotional curriculum.

+Theaterworks presented "Don't Let Pigeon Drive the Bus - The Musical".
+The BBES art teacher supplemented the performance with activities that promote the text and the play.

+The annual BBES "One Book One School" celebration is now in its 13th consecutive year.

+During One Book One School, each family receives a copy of the annual book selection.
+All students engage in activities providing opportunities for discussion, vocabulary development, and community building.
+Each year's selected book will be added to the mural outside the BBES entrance.

+Chronic absenteeism among students decreased by 33% from the previous year.

+A \$183,000 competitive grant was secured to provide a summer enrichment program to 74 elementary aged students in partnership with East Windsor Parks and Recreation.